 To examine this, we compare the intraday trading volume over 15-minute intervals on the reconstitution date to the average volume levels within the same 15-minute intervals in the same stock over the previous 30 calendar days, or about 20 trading days.
 The sample period for this analysis is the past five years, 2019-2023, due to data availability.
-Exhibit 8 shows that the heightened trade activity for index additions and deletions is concentrated on reconstitution day from 4pm to 4:15pm, during which the closing auction takes place.
-Abnormal trading volume ranges from about 10x to 120x on rebalance day compared to the prior one month.
+Exhibit 8 shows that the heightened trade activity for index additions and deletions is concentrated in the last 15 minutes of trading on reconstitution day, with abnormal trading volume ranging from about 10x to 120x on rebalance day compared to the prior one month.

-For the S&P indices, the S&P 600 exhibits the greatest volume increase, at around 112x trading volume from 4 to 4:15pm on reconstitution day in rebalanced stocks compared to trading volume in the same stocks during the same 15-minute window averaged over the prior month.
+Panel A shows that for the S&P indices, the S&P 600 exhibits the greatest volume increase, at around 112x trading volume at 4 pm on reconstitution day in rebalanced stocks compared to trading volume in the same stocks during the same 15-minute window averaged over the prior month.

-The greatest volume pressure occurs for the Russell 2000 Index, with 119 times volume on rebalance day compared to the prior month.
+Russell indices are shown in Panel B. The greatest volume pressure occurs for the Russell 2000 Index, with 120 times volume on rebalance day compared to the prior month.

-For the CRSP indices, which add/delete stocks 20% a day over a five-day period, we show relative 4-4:15pm volume separately on each day in the five-day rebalance window.
+For the CRSP indices in Panel C, which add/delete stocks 20% a day over a five-day period, we show relative volume separately at 4 pm on each day in the five-day rebalance window.
 The abnormal volume is the greatest on day three.
 This day occurs on the third Friday of the quarter-end month (the day when S&P indices also typically rebalance), which is a triple-witching day.
 As mentioned above, triple-witching days are when stock market index futures, stock market index options, and stock options all expire.
 These derivative expirations generally lead to higher trading volume in the underlying stocks, so it is plausible that the jump in volume is driven by the volume related to triple witching.
-But the fact that we see a consistent 20x jump in 4-4:15pm volume for most CRSP adds and deletes on the other four days of the rebalancing schedule suggests that the rebalance does cause an abnormal trading volume at the end of the day for the adds and deletes.
+But the fact that we see a consistent 20x jump in 4 pm volume for most CRSP adds and deletes on the other four days of the rebalancing schedule suggests that the rebalance does cause an abnormal trading volume at the end of the day for the adds and deletes.
 For the S&P indices, the exclusion of triple-witching days does not materially impact the results.